acm-97/acm-97/README.md

 </p>

-I am a Software Engineer with 3 years of experience. \
+I am a Software Engineer with 3 years of experience.\
 I offer advanced knowledge of frontend web technologies, mainly ReactJS or NextJS.\
 In addition, I can offer some experience in development with the MERN stack .\
 I am a web programming enthusiast, eager to learn new technologies and skills, always looking for new and interesting projects where improve my skills.

+- 👯 I’m looking to collaborate on some of the amazing/interesting projects out there.
+- 🌱 I am constantly learning

 ## My skills